srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

 below for the sake of thoroughness:

   * Only the 15 kHz subcarrier-spacing (SCS) is supported (including the SSB).
-  * Signal bandwidth limited to 10 MHz.
+  * Signal bandwidth limited to 20 MHz.
   * Only DCI formats 0_0, 1_0, 0_1 and 1_1 are supported.
+  * No reference signal measurements.
-  * No cell search and reference signal measurements (PCI and SSB ARFCN for NR carrier need to be known).
+  * Cell search is skipped by default (fixed PCI and SSB ARFCN values are used for the NR carrier instead); it can be enabled for the 52 PRB configuration, but is not supported for 106 PRB.
+  * PRACH is precomputed for the 106 PRB configuration (*f_idx* is fixed to *0*).

 Building the embedded SA UE
 ***************************